-The subject building has a gross area of 5,802 sf and was built in 1968.
+According to the Broward County Property Appraiser this 1 story CBS 16,481 adj sf 1988 vintage building that has covered areas that are open for access.
+After adjusting for the covered area the enclosed area is 12,603 sf.
 This building is vested for development rights.
 This means if this building were demolished a similar building up to the same size could be constructed without concurrency compliance issues.
-The building space is broken down into 2,398 sf is garage and 2,861 sf is air conditioned work area.